Updated, Thursday, January 22, 2015

 Mature height 10-13 ft.
 The advantage of this rootstock is an early, heavy production of quality fruit.
 Generally it is free standing (does not require staking) but with heavy fruit set can lean in very windy areas.
+Also works well for an espaliered tree.
 Good in areas with frequent spring freezes, due to its delay in spring bud development.
 It has little tolerance of heavy, excessively acid, or unusually wet or dry soils.

 Semi-dwarfing Apple rootstock

 Mature height 12-16ft.
 One of the most desirable rootstocks when factors such as production efficiency, longevity, ease of propagation, hardiness, compatibility and disease resistance are considered.
 It has exceptional winter hardiness and good anchorage, but may require staking while young if in an open, windy area.
 It does well in most soils, especially deep, fertile soil versus light sandy or heavy clay.
 Good for high lead arsenic residue soils and old orchard sites with replant problems.

 Mature Height 18-22ft. with recommended 16-26ft. spacing.
 Excellent anchorage, with no staking required.
 Very drought tolerant and adapts to sandy and clay loam.
 Best Semi-Dwarf for heavy or poorly drained soils.
 Produces an early and prolific fruit crop.

 Mature height 12-18 ft.
 In very recent years, Old Home Farmingdale 87 has emerged as the favored semi-dwarfing rootstock of choice among knowledgeable pear growers.
 The OHxF selections are compatible with most pear varieties and are known for their tolerance to blight and decline, and produce precocious (early-to-bear), well-anchored, very productive trees.
 Not vigorous enough for Asian Pears.